cair/convolutional-tsetlin-machine-tutorial/README.md

 #### Type I Feedback
 <p>
 Type I feedback reinforces true positive output and reduces false negative output.
 That is, it makes the Convolutional Tsetlin Machine output 1 when it should output 1.
 Type I feedback subdivides into Type Ia and Type Ib feedback.
-Type Ia feedback is given when a clause outputs 1, while Type 1b feedback is given when a clause outputs 0.
+Type Ia feedback is given when a clause outputs 1, and is the part that reinforces true positive output.
+Type 1b feedback, on the other hand, is given when a clause outputs 0, combating false negative output.
 </p>

 ##### Type Ib Feedback